ITZ-STAR-BOY/AriciaBot/README.md

 <a href="https://t.me/ARICIA_support"><img src="https://img.shields.io/badge/Join-Support%20Group-purple.svg?logo=telegram"></a>

 ### Original Repo?📌
-•Original Repository ofVexana Bot Is now private there's no way you can find it anywhere now!
+•Original Repository ofAricia Bot Is now private there's no way you can find it anywhere now!
-If Someone's providing you the repository ofvexana and saying this is the real one...
+If Someone's providing you the repository ofAricia and saying this is the real one...
 He/She is scamming you for sure.
 Don't believe strangers on internet and Don't let them scam you.

 ### Reason For Private Repo

-•Due to the so many kangers on telegram we decided to make Vexana's repo private.A s if so it won't effect the real Vexana speed or your Private info.
+•Due to the so many kangers on telegram we decided to make Aricia's repo private.A s if so it won't effect the real Aricia speed or your Private info.

 ### Wanna Contribute?

-•If you wanna contribute to Vexana now Just go To The [Vexana Support Group](https://t.me/vexana_support) and ask the admin/owner that you wanna contribute and tell him/her what you wanna add if he'll eccept it then you'll be provided with another repo and asked to add your module/whatever change you want to accomplish if our Team get satisfied with your work then your work will be added to the real repo of Vexana with Proper credits.
+•If you wanna contribute to Aricia now Just go To The [Aricia Support Group](https://t.me/ARICIA_SUPPORT) and ask the admin/owner that you wanna contribute and tell him/her what you wanna add if he'll eccept it then you'll be provided with another repo and asked to add your module/whatever change you want to accomplish if our Team get satisfied with your work then your work will be added to the real repo of Aricia with Proper credits.

 ### Before Going to Support Group -